 This is a further carry-off of the front layout.
 It is available through Jackson Safety, but in pink and slightly heavier at 2.05 pounds.

-It offers complete neck protection, which is a notable bonus; however, the weight of the helmet tends to dissipate across the neck within a few minutes.
+It offers complete neck protection, which is a notable bonus; however, the helmet’s weight tends to spread across the neck within a few minutes.

-We favoured it as it works nicely in stretched areas, has the necessary capabilities, and the development of the helmet is of excellent quality.
+We favoured it as it works well in stretched areas, has the necessary capabilities, and the helmet’s development is of excellent quality.
 If you are seeking out a backup or scholar helmet, that is it.

 Specifications